pjv/strfry_personal_docker/README.md

-# strfry_private
+# strfry based personal nostr relay using docker
-strfry private relay config compatible with NIP-65
+This repo is basic configuration for running a personal strfry nostr relay supporting NIP-20 and NIP-65 via Docker.